O-X-L/ansible-webui/docs/source/usage/4_config.rst

 Environmental variables
 ***********************

-You can find the currently set environmental variables at the :code:`System - Config` page.
+You can find the currently set environmental variables at the :code:`System - Settings` page.

 ----